+The proxy screening on the first library proved the suitability of SiC as a support material and the positive effect of Ru and La on the stability of Co after the aging procedure.
+Furthermore, the catalytic test demonstrated the positive effects of the simultaneous promotion of La and Ru enhancing the CO conversion rate and the C{5+} selectivity.
 A second library focussed on the effect of the content of Ru and the inclusion of rare earth elements (La, Ce, Pr, Nd), and Hf as promotors for Co-based materials supported on SiC.
-The proxy screening on the first library proved the suitability of SiC as a support material and the positive effect of Ru and La on the stability of Co after the aging procedure.
-Furthermore, the first catalytic test showed the positive effects of the simultaneous promotion of La and Ru enhancing the CO conversion rate and the C{5+} selectivity.

-While the effect of rare earths on Co-based catalysts has been thoroughly investigated [44, 45, 52, 53], little is known about the effect of the promotion of Hf [34] and its effect on the phase formation and stabilization of Co particles.
+While the effect of rare earths on Co-based catalysts has been thoroughly investigated [46, 47, 54, 55], little is known about the effect of the promotion of Hf [36] and its effect on the phase formation and stabilization of Co particles.
 Hf was chosen, because it is in the same group as Ti and Zr, whose oxides are known promotors and support materials for FT catalysts and because it is in the same period as the rare earth metals.
-Many patents mention the use of Hf as a promoter for Co based FTS catalysts, but only one patent [34] could be found, where experimental data showing the positive effect of Hf promotion of Co based catalysts is presented.
+Many patents mention the use of Hf as a promoter for Co based FTS catalysts, but only one patent [36] could be found, where experimental data showing the positive effect of Hf promotion of Co-based catalysts is presented.

 The effect of rare earths (La, Ce, Pr, Nd) or Hf addition at different loading levels was investigated for samples loaded with Co and Co and Ru, as shown in Table 3.
 The results obtained after submitting the samples to the workflow described above can be seen in Figure 3, where peak area ratio of Co after the aging procedure is plotted over the peak area ratio before the aging procedure.
 Each colour represents a different promoter, the shape of the symbols represents different levels of each promoter and the open symbols represent samples without Ru.
-Samples with Ru and 2.5 or 5 wt.% Hf, along with samples promoted with Ru and Ce and samples with Ru and Pr, show a good stability under aging conditions.
+Samples with Ru and 2.5 or 5 wt% Hf, along with samples promoted with Ru and Ce and samples with Ru and Pr, show a good stability under aging conditions.
 Samples promoted without Ru prove to be stable under the aging conditions but show lower Co peak area ratios than samples promoted with Ru.
-The samples promoted with Ru and Hf are particularly striking, whilst the sample with 5 wt.% Hf and 0.1 wt.% Ru stabilizes the Co peak area as shown in Figure S3 SI).
-The formation of the hcp phase can only be observed for samples promoted with Hf and Ru.
+The samples promoted with Ru and Hf are particularly striking, whilst the sample with 5 wt% Hf and 0.1 wt% Ru stabilizes the Co peak area as shown in Figure 3, it also shows a further peak on the XRD patterns, which corresponds to the hcp Co phase (Figure S3).
+The formation of the hcp Co phase is also observed for the rest of the samples promoted with Ru and different levels of Hf.